stasm/webapp-langpacks/webapp-langpacks.markdown

 It is not a method of the `App` object to allow instant webapps (which are not installed) to benefit from langpacks.

-The `getResource` API queries the chrome IndexedDB for `resource, + manifestURI
+The `getResource` API queries the chrome IndexedDB for

-+ ',' + resourcePath` and returns the contents stored in the DB:
+    'resource,' + manifestURI + ',' + resourcePath

+…and returns the contents stored in the DB:

     resource,app://email.gaiamobile.org/manifest.webapp,locales/email.de.properties: "foo=Foo\nbar=Bar"

   1. The locale code is already declared in the resource path;  do we need to pass it as an argument to `getResource`?